yliu-cs/IELTS/Speak/Speak Note.md

 				* When I seek for help, staff asked me to wait
 				* around one hour later to solve this problem
 				* they were busy on talking with their potential customers
-				* I pissed off what kin of after-sales service they provided
+				* I pissed off what kind of after-sales service they provided
 				* I made a complaint to their manager
 				* Finally, they help me to update the navigation system in sweeping robot
 				* Terrible experience